 Marge Maddren Fernery

-The fernery is named and dedicated to a stalwart of conservation in the Whangarei area and past president of the Whangarei Native Forest and Bird Protection Society.
+The fernery, opened in December 1987, is named and dedicated to Marge Maddren, a stalwart of conservation in the Whangarei area and founder and past president of the Whangarei Native Forest and Bird Protection Society.
+The Society donated money for the building of the fernery and often volunteered with yearly working bees.

 The Cactus House